artmg/lubuild/help/configure/Disks-and-layout.md

-NB: This file is rather large, and perhaps it could be separated into different files to cover different subjects
+This file is being prepared for separation into different files to cover different subjects

 e.g.
 * configure Disks (here)
 	* install, partitioning, ???
 * diagnose disks
 	* Troubleshooting
+	* will go out to [https://github.com/artmg/lubuild/blob/master/help/diagnose/disks.md]
 * understand Layout
 	* reasoning sections separate from precise commands to manipulate
 	* specific examples like OpenElec
+	* will go out to [https://github.com/artmg/lubuild/blob/master/help/understand/disk-layout.md]

 See also: